 - At our last meeting, several participants called for streamlining this and other regulations.
 Some participants agreed to form an intersessional working group to rework and submit a revised/streamlined version of regulation 59, using the previous version of the regulation as a basis.
-I thank the group for its hard work and for the submitted proposal which I have reviewed and will use as the basis of this regulation going forward. - I note that the group has presented a draft where the participants weigh in with (sometimes diverging) views and comments to the submitted provision.
+I thank the group for its hard work and for the submitted proposal which I have reviewed and will use as the basis of this regulation going forward. - In para 2(e), one group suggested to delete the last sentence as this is already covered by a separate insertion in the beginning of the para. - I note that the group has presented a draft where the participants weigh in with (sometimes diverging) views and comments to the submitted provision.
 For example, in paragraph 7, litra c there is a reference to requiring the Closure Plan to be updated at a specific interval in the last five years leading up to the planned end of the period of exploitation.
 These different intervals (annually, every 2 years, every 3 years, in the third and fifth year or in the year before closure) have been placed in square brackets.
 I invite for views on this. - I also note that several references are made to the need for consolidation or rewording or formal drafting of the regulation.
 I invite for concrete suggestions in this respect.